 - Notes about Lighting and Acids: Chlorophyll-a measurements must be completed in a darkened, but not dark, environment (NO DIRECT SUNLIGHT).
 All light in the room should be indirect or diffused, so do not use a flashlight or headlamp to shine a bright beam on the sample ("red" headlamp diodes emit light at a wavelength, 660 nm, which is highly efficient at exciting chlorophyll molecules, so do not shine directly on sample).
 Use a light meter to determine appropriate amount of light.
-Keep light below 1 μ E m-2 s-1 (ca. 5 footcandles, or 50 lux).
-WORK WELL AWAY FROM ACIDS AND ACID FUMES! - Chlorophyll-a samples are taken from the 1000 ml amber HDPE bottle.
+Keep light below 1 μE m-2 s-1 (ca. 5 footcandles, or 50 lux).
+WORK WELL AWAY FROM ACIDS AND ACID FUMES! - Rinse filter towers and graduated cylinders with 1% HCL + 3X with DIW before each limno run.
+Rinse with DIW between different sample depths. - Chlorophyll-a samples are taken from the 1000 ml amber HDPE bottle.
 Gently invert the bottle 3x, thoroughly mixing sample, and decant 100 ml into a 100 ml graduated cylinder (avoid using larger graduated cylinders accuracy and precision will be lower).
-Some depths at ELB and WLB require more sample to be filtered because of low chl-a concentration (Table 3): ELB 22-37m = 200 ml; WLB 17-38m = 200 ml.
+Some depths at ELB and WLB require more sample to be filtered because of low chl-a concentration (Table 1): ELB 22-bottom = 200 ml; WLB 17-bottom = 200 ml.
 Also, Miers = 200 ml.

 Lake ml Lake Water Filtered

 Fryxell 100 ml

 Hoare 100 ml

 Miers 200 ml

-East Lobe Bonney 4.5-20m - 100 ml; 22-37m = 200 ml
+East Lobe Bonney top-20m = 100 ml; 22-bottom = 200 ml

-West Lobe Bonney 4.5-15m - 100 ml; 17-38m = 200 ml
+West Lobe Bonney top-15m = 100 ml; 17-bottom = 200 ml

-Table 3.
+Table 1.
 Volume of lake water filtered for chl analysis.